Preimplantation genetic screening - PGS for aneuploidy with IVF

 The combination of these two modifications (advanced genetics and trophectoderm biopsy) has led to significantly improved pregnancy success rates for patients that want to utilize PGS for their IVF treatment.

 Some clinics in the US have been using trophectoderm biopsy and the newer genetics technologies to screen embryos in some IVF patients.
-The results seen in some IVF programs (including ours) have been quite promising.
+The results seen in some IVF programs (including ours) have been very promising.

 - We are seeing substantially improved ongoing pregnancy rates in patients that are having trophectoderm biopsy performed at the blastocyst stage with subsequent freezing of their embryos.